GLOBAL MARKETS-Strong U.S. jobs data raises odds of Fed rate rise, hits stocks

 expectations that the Fed was now likely to drop a reference to

-'patience' on the timing of a rate hike at its next policy
+patience on the timing of a rate hike at its next policy meeting

 While the futures markets were quick to price in improved